mohartig/Website_Academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a PhD Student in Agriculture Economics at the University of Göttingen and the CRC 1502 DETECT.
-I focus on spatial analysis, spatial downscaling, productivity and efficiency analysis of european agricultural farms.
+I'm a PhD student in Agricultural Economics at the University of Göttingen and CRC 1502 DETECT.
+My research focuses on spatial analysis, spatial downscaling, and the analysis of productivity and efficiency in European agricultural farms.
 {style="text-align: justify;"}